-Opportunities in Genomics Research (OGR) invites bright, innovative and talented students to participate in our summer (Undergraduate Scholars) or postbaccalaureate (Extensive Study) research programs.
-The goal of OGR is to increase the number of underrepresented students who pursue PhDs in genomics and related fields.
+Opportunities in Genomics Research (OGR) invites talented and motivated students to participate in our summer (Undergraduate Scholars) or post-baccalaureate (Extensive Study) research programs.
+The goal of OGR is to increase the number of underrepresented students who pursue the PhD in genomics and related fields, and both programs are open to students who are members of an underrepresented group as defined by the NIH: https://diversity.nih.gov/about-us/population-underrepresented

 - Undergraduate Scholars program